England & Scotland ~

 The Lake District, Cotswolds & Scottish Highlands

-Over the years, no other WAI Adventure has taken more travelers abroad than our trips to England, the country Shakespeare referred to as “this scepter’d isle” (Richard II).
+Great Britain has long been a favorite destination with Americans.
+Over the years, no other WAI Adventure has taken more travelers abroad than our trips to what Shakespeare referred to as “this scepter’d isle” (Richard II).

-Something about the bucolic panoramas, historic sites, traditional way of life, and familiar British names seems to strike a nerve in the heart of the American traveler.
-So much of who we are as a nation is tied to Great Britain — we share a similar system of law and government, a common language (sort of), parallel cultures; in short, an inextricably linked heritage.
+Something about the bucolic panoramas, historic sites, traditional way of life, and familiar names seems to strike a nerve in the heart of the American traveler.
+So much of who we are as a nation is tied to Great Britain—we share a similar system of law and government, a common language (sort of), parallel cultures; in short, an inextricably linked heritage.

 - All land travel as outlined

 - Superior tourist-class (3 star) or better hotels

 - Ferry roundtrip from Oban to Isle of Mull and Mull to Isle of Iona

 - 19 meals: all breakfasts & 8 dinners as denoted (BD)**